johnyoakum/MMSMIAMI_Automated_Imaging/README.md

 * Create the endpoints (APIs) and Dashboard that will be used within Powershell Universal Community
 * Update additional scripts used for the boot image with the values provided

+## Manual Modifications
+### There are some manual modifications to the scripts included here that help you customize the look and feel just for you.